 Recently, my neighbor who has Dyslexia, picked up my book and said she liked how the letters were spaced and that she could decipher the words better.

-If you are looking for a children’s book that will help build empathy, inclusivity, and social emotional skills, I invite you to tune in to my Instagram this coming Friday and listen to the I’m Sorry Story in English AND Spanish.
+If you are looking for a children’s book that will help build empathy, inclusivity, and social emotional skills, I invite you to tune in to my Instagram and listen to the I’m Sorry Story in English AND Spanish.
 This is one more way to be more inclusive.
-Nicole Biscotti is also the translator of my book, so it is such a privelege to have her join me!
+Nicole Biscotti is also the translator of my book, so it was such a privelege to have her join me!

 Children of All AGES Are Welcome